Most people assume that ticks primarily live in wooded areas outdoors, like in forests or parks, but these pests can

 Identifying Ticks on Your Body

-Though all species of ticks have slight variations in their appearance, most have many similarities in regard to their shape, size, and color.
+Though all types of ticks have slight variations in their appearance, most have many similarities in regard to their shape, size, and color.
 Ticks typically grow to be ¼-inch long, though some can grow to be nearly ½-inch long after a full blood meal.
 These pests tend to be reddish-brown in color and their oval-shaped bodies appear flat until after a blood meal, which is when they become engorged and have a more raised appearance on the surface of your skin.

 Because these pests are so small, it can be difficult to spot a tick bite immediately.
 But early detection is essential, because as outlined by the CDC, anyone who receives a tick bite is at risk for serious diseases such as: